praphulla-stha/data-qa-assessment/README.md

-# Junior Data QA Analyst Assessment Submission
+# Grepsr - Junior Data QA Analyst Assessment Submission

-This repository contains my deliverables for the Junior Data QA Analyst assessment, consisting of three tasks.
+This repository contains my deliverables for the Grepsr - Junior Data QA Analyst assessment, consisting of three tasks.
 Below is an overview of each task, file descriptions, and instructions for running and viewing the outputs.

 ## Task 1: Data Cleaning
 - **Files**: